-The Flathead County Water and Sewer District #1 -- Evergreen, or the Evergreen Water and Sewer District, as we're more commonly known, is a stand-alone governmental entity formed under Montana law.
+The Flathead County Water District #1 -- Evergreen, or the Evergreen Water and Sewer District as we're more commonly known, is a stand-alone governmental entity formed under Montana law.
 We value transparency, and have annual public financial audits, open records, and open meetings.
 Our experienced staff has over 165 years of combined experience in water and wastewater, and includes four certified water operators.

 The Water System